Auditing Crypto: The Existence and Rights Assertions (2026)

 Auditing Crypto: The Existence and Rights Assertions

-- Existence + rights and obligations are the crypto audit's hard assertions: a public-address balance is not ownership.
+- Existence and rights and obligations are the crypto audit's hard assertions: a public-address balance is not, by itself, ownership.

-- Ownership = control of the private keys or a valid contractual claim on a custodian.
+- Ownership means demonstrable control of the private keys, or a valid contractual claim on a custodian.

-- The AICPA digital-assets practice aid (non-authoritative) describes procedures: explorer confirmation, hardware-wallet inspection, custody verification, third-party confirmation, and key-control evidence (signed message / controlled transaction).
+- The AICPA digital-assets practice aid (non-authoritative) describes the procedures: explorer confirmation, hardware-wallet inspection, custody verification, third-party confirmation, and key-control evidence (a signed message or a controlled transaction).

-- Authoritative basis = the applicable auditing standards (US: SAS 145 risk assessment, SAS 143 estimates) — the practice aid applies them, it does not replace them.
+- The authoritative basis is the applicable auditing standards — in the US, SAS 145 (risk assessment) and SAS 143 (estimates).
+The practice aid applies them; it does not replace them.

-- Custody changes the evidence: self-custody → key control; third-party → custodian relationship + confirmation.
+- Custody changes where the evidence lives: self-custody points to key control; third-party custody points to the custodian relationship plus confirmation.

 - An explorer screenshot is not control evidence.